-If you miss a dose of miglustat, take it as soon as possible.
-However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+If you miss a dose of miglustat, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.